New York Police -Line Of Duty Injuries

-Police officers, especially in Westchester, Rockland and the outer boroughs of New York including the Bronx and Queens spend a lot time on the road and therefore are at risk of car accidents.
+Police officers, especially in Rockland and the outer boroughs of New York including the Bronx and Queens spend a lot time on the road and therefore are at risk of car accidents.
 Our New York car accident lawyers are very familiar with the Vehicle and Traffic laws and have handled numerous car accidents involving police officers.
 Accidents often happen during high speed pursuits where officers are utilizing lights and sirens, which gives them the right of way.
 The right of way rule is especially important because officers are often required to drive at high speeds and even disregard the traffic control devices, and the failure of a motorist to yield the right of way and pay attention to their surroundings can cause serious personal injuries to a police officer and even end a career.
-Our New York and Westchester personal injury lawyers are committed to aggressively representing New York’s police officers who are injured in line of duty injuries.
+Our New York personal injury lawyers are committed to aggressively representing New York’s police officers who are injured in line of duty injuries.

 THE JONES ACT AND THE GENERAL MARITIME LAW

-Corrections officers, New York Police Harbor officers and several of the Westchester river towns have police divisions which spend a lot of time on the water and are subjected to the hazards of the sea.
+Corrections officers, New York Police Harbor officers and several of the New York river towns have police divisions which spend a lot of time on the water and are subjected to the hazards of the sea.
 Under federal law, any officer who spends more than a third of his time on navigable waters is a Jones Act seaman and can sue their employer if they are injured because of any unsafe condition on a vessel or for negligence which causes their injury.